When to Keep the Passover, According To the Truth of God

 Act 2:36 Therefore let all the house of Israel know assuredly, that God has made that same Jesus, whom you have crucified, both Lord and Christ.

-Is there any chance that Jesus Christ might have changed the dates of the Passover feast based on the law and Hebrew calendar of the Old Testament?
+Is there any chance that Jesus the Christ might have changed the dates of the Passover feast based on the law and Hebrew calendar of the Old Testament?

 Mat 5:17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.